 Your Ghost Hunt at St Johns Mansion

-Ghosts of St John's House
+Ghosts of St Johns Mansion

 It is thought two sisters both met tragic ends at the house; one was burnt to death when her clothing caught light while trying to dry herself by an open fire and the other fell ill after the house was broken into and many believe she literally died of fright.

 Some of the paranormal activity within the building includes ghostly footsteps and voices thought to belong to young girls.
-Over the years the figure of a woman has also been seen wearing long clothing and almost oblivious of anybody else.Children have been seen walking the many corridors of St Johns House.
+Over the years the figure of a woman has also been seen wearing long clothing and almost oblivious of anybody else.
+Children have been seen walking the many corridors of St Johns Mansion.
 Their laughter is often heard as is the sound of running.
 There is also a spirit of a man who is violent towards women which was picked up in the cellar as well as lurking figures being seen in the corner.

-History of St Johns House
+History of St Johns Mansion

-During the Dissolution of the Monasteries on the orders of Henry VIII, St. Johns was granted to Anthony Stoughton, for services to the King.
-The land was later inherited by his eldest son William by Neither of the two actually ever lived in the house, instead they leased it out to others such as Richard Townsende, who was a yeoman at Warwick.
-Eventually the land was inherited by the son of William Stoughton, Anthony Stoughton (junior), who built a house on the site.
-It is important to note that in the East Wing of the house there is a door lintel which bears the date 1626 and the initials A.S.The house remained in the possession of the Stoughton family until 1960.
+During the Dissolution of the Monasteries on the orders of Henry VIII, St Johns Mansion was granted to Anthony Stoughton, for services to the King.
+The land was later inherited by his eldest son William but neither of the two actually ever lived in the house, instead they leased it out to others such as Richard Townsende, who was a yeoman at Warwick.
+Eventually the land was inherited by the son of William Stoughton, Anthony Stoughton Jr, who built a house on the site.
+It is important to note that in the East Wing of the house there is a door lintel which bears the date 1626 and the initials A.S.
+The house remained in the possession of the Stoughton family until 1960.

-The land on which St. Johns House stands was given to the establishment of the Hospital of St. John the Baptist In the middle of the 12th century, during the reign of Henry II.
-The hospital itself was created by William de Beaumont who was then Earl of Warwick.
 This hospital provided two purposes which were to help the local poor and ill and to provide casual overnight boarding and food to impoverished travelers such as pilgrims.
-The Hospital of St. John the Baptist was one of two such hospitals in the town of Warwick at the time.
-The other was the Hospital of St. Michael, founded with the sole purpose of providing help and respite to those in the parish suffering from leprosy.
-Out of both the hospitals only the chapel building of St. Michael still stands.
+The hospital of St John the Baptist was one of two such hospitals in the town of Warwick at the time.
+The other was the Hospital of St Michael, founded with the sole purpose of providing help and respite to those in the parish suffering from leprosy.

-In 1291 the Hospital was noted to own a dovecote worth 2 shillings.
-Additionally, the ploughing rent of land owned by the Hospital was valued at 10 shillings per year.
-In 1337 the hospital’s brethren was granted protection.
+In 1291, the hospital was noted to own a dovecote worth 2 shillings.
+Additionally, the ploughing rent of land owned by the hospital was valued at 10 shillings per year.
+In 1337 the hospitals brethren was granted protection.
 At this time it was suggested that some building renovation was necessary.

 Your Event Includes